-Name or Organisation : Paul Beasley 3.
-To which part of the Local Plan does s this represent ation relate?
+Name or Organisation : 3.
+To which part of the Local Plan does this representation relate?
 Paragraph 5.108 Policy Core Policy 15 Proposals Мар 4.
-Do you consider the Local Plan is: 4.(1) Legally compliant Yes Х No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No Х 4 (3) Complies with the Duty to co- operate Yes Х No Please mark as appropriate.
-Please give details of why you cons is unsound or fails to comply with the copossible.
-If you wish to support the legal compliance with the duty to co-operate duty to co-opera ance or soundn ess of the Lo e as precise as cal Plan or its
+Do you consider the Local Plan is : 4.(1) Legally compliant Yes x No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (3) Complies with the Duty to co- operate Yes х No Please mark as appropriate.

+5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
+Please be as precise as possible.